13 Ways to Grow and Succeed in Your One-Person Home-Based Business

 13 Ways to Enhance Your Business Success

-Working for yourself can be very rewarding but you must be disciplined enough to get things done without getting overly stressed or burned out.
-When you get stressed you tend to back away from what needs to be done, until suddenly it becomes urgent and your are managing crisis after crisis.
+Working for yourself can be very rewarding, but you must be disciplined enough to get things done without getting overly stressed or burned out.
+When you get stressed you tend to back away from what needs to be done, until suddenly it becomes urgent and you are managing crisis after crisis.
 There is only you, and if you don't do it, success could be difficult.
-Here are 13 ways to add more success to your business.
+Here are 13 ways to successfully grow your business.

 Urgent and Important

 - Paying a bill that is due now

 - An order that is lost or hasn't arrived